CIBC-Internal/python/Doc/library/poplib.rst

    Return message digest (unique id) list.
 If *which* is specified, result contains the unique id for that message in the form ``'response mesgnum uid``, otherwise result is list ``(response, ['mesgnum uid', ...], octets)``.

+.. method:: POP3.utf8()

+   Try to switch to UTF-8 mode.
+Returns the server response if successful, raises :class:`error_proto` if not.
+Specified in :RFC:`6856`.

+   .. versionadded:: 3.5

 .. method:: POP3.stls(context=None)